 - Tetanus: Guillain-Barré syndrome within 6 weeks after a previous dose of tetanus toxoid-containing vaccine

-- Pertussis-containing vaccines; : known anaphylactic reactions, encephalopathy following previous vaccination, progressive or unstable neurologic disorder (e.g., coma, uncontrolled seizures, or progressive encephalopathy)
+- Pertussis-containing vaccines; : known anaphylactic reactions, encephalopathy within 7 days following previous vaccination, progressive or unstable neurologic disorder (e.g., coma, uncontrolled seizures, or progressive encephalopathy)